FoodIsLifeBGP/banana-rn/README.md

 ## Environment variables

 The variant field in `app.json/expo/extra` is used to set some psuedo-environment variables.
 These values are then immediately loaded into state, so they're only to be used before state is initialized.
 That is to say, hopefully you will never have to use them.
-But if you do, they live in `/src/util/environment.ts`.
-The API URL root also lives here.
+But if you do:
 - `import getEnv from '@util/environment';`
 - in body: `const { NEW_VARIABLE } = getEnv();`